miral3-beep/uci-gdim31-f25-class-activities-in-class-activities/README.md

 2. To make the deer walk to the player using the Navmesh.
 The deer being the monobehaviour and the transform being the component.
 3. What member variables does this code need- transform
 4. What methods does this class need - Start()
 5. The method should indicate that the code will run when the game starts.

+### W6
+To create the Bat class, you would make it so the bat chases the player from Start() and will use Update() for each frame the bats are chasing the player and a method to Enable and Disable the Chase.

 ## Open-Source Assets
 ### W1